mayankchoudhury/Gender-Classifier-from-Voice-Samples/README.md

 ## Overview
-The following code is a simple example of predicting a given set of data from a trained set of Decision Tree, where the data can be of any kind of values.
+The following Python code is a simple example of predicting a given set of data from a trained set of Decision Tree, where the data can be of any kind of values.

 ## About the code
 The dependencies used here are :